Kvinesdal Municipality: Geography

-The long, narrow municipality of Kvinesdal stretches from the mountains in the north, along the Kvinesdalen valley to the Fedafjorden in the south.
-To the west, Kvinesdal is bordered by Flekkefjord and Sirdal municipalities.
-To the east, it is bordered by Åseral and Hægebostad.
-To the south, it is bordered by Lyngdal, and it is bordered by Farsund in the east and south.
-A small segment of the northern boundary borders Bygland municipality in Agder county.
+The long, narrow Kvinesdal Municipality stretches from the mountains in the north, along the Kvinesdal valley to the Fedafjorden in the south.
+To the west, Kvinesdal Municipality is bordered by Flekkefjord Municipality and Sirdal Municipality.
+To the east, it is bordered by Åseral Municipality and Hægebostad Municipality.
+To the south, it is bordered by Lyngdal Municipality, and it is bordered by Farsund Municipality in the east and south.
+A small segment of the northern boundary borders Bygland Municipality.

+The highest point in the municipality is the 992.62 m tall mountain Venehei, located a short distance north of the village of Knaben.
+Two valleys meet in Kvinesdal's center: the larger Kvinesdal, known as the Vesterdalen (lit. 'the Western Valley') through which flows the river Kvina and the smaller Austerdalen (lit. 'the Eastern Valley') through which flows the river Litleåna until it joins the Kvina.
 The river Kvina, which runs through the municipality, is known for its salmon, and salmon fishing is a popular activity.

-Two valleys meet in Kvinesdal's center: Vesterdalen (the Western Valley) through which flows the river Kvina and Austerdalen (the Eastern Valley) through which flows the river Litleåna to join the Kvina.